 It may be 9:00am in Paris, but your body is telling you that it is only 2:00am.
 It is simply not the best time to enjoy your First Paris Meal.

 But there is a shortage of normal low-key weekdays during this time-of-the-year in Paris

 Instead there are weekends and holidays and some restaurants are closed.
-So it is tempting to have a snack at Au Pied de Cochon or maybe this is your only chance to visit Chez Denis or Aux Lyonnais
+So it is tempting to have a snack at Au Pied de Cochon or maybe this is your only chance to visit Chez Denis

 Instead, we check-in to our room in Montmartre, maybe take our only bath of the year.
 Then head to a great bakery (“Boulangerie”) with a reassuring line snaking out the door.
-We buy the first of many baguettes, then purchase Dijon mustard and Shaussee aux Moines at a convenience store.
+We buy the first of many baguettes, then purchase Dijon mustard and Chaussee aux Moines (cheese) at a convenience store.